KokoScripts/KokoScripts/README.md

 - 👯 I’m looking to collaborate on **Cloud, DevOPs, and Python projects.
 Also on Documentation and Technical Writing**

-- 🤝 I’m looking for help with **Landing an role as an AWS Cloud Support ARchitect**
+- 🤝 I’m looking for help with **Landing an role as an AWS Cloud Support Architect**

 - 👨‍💻 All of my projects are available at [https://github.com/KokoScripts](https://github.com/KokoScripts)